Aidan-Rodriguez/HelloWorld/README.md

 # HelloWorld
-it says Hello World! what else would you expect
+it says Hello World! what else would you expect.
+Also it should be said that the code is complete
-I should also mention that its completed